zincsearch/zincsearch/CONTRIBUTING.md

 This will start UI server on port 8080

-In order for you to effectively use the UI you would want to have the ZincSearch API server running in a seperate window that will accept requests from the UI.
+In order for you to effectively use the UI you would want to have the ZincSearch API server running in a separate window that will accept requests from the UI.

 ## Swagger